mauricemat/UX-UI-Design-Module/planning/home-page-design.md

   - What kind of home page do you want to build?
 - user interview
   - Do you have any interests outside of your job?
-  - Tell me what a normal day at work is like for you?
+  - Tell me what a normal day at study is like for you?
   - What are you most proud of?
   - What would be your ideal next project?
   - What do you want to achieve in the next year?